mediacloud/backend/doc/api_2_0_spec.md

 ##Write Back API

-This call allow users to push data into the postgresql database.
+This call allows users to push data into the Postgresql database.

 ###api/v2/stories/custom_tags